 Differential Pressure Meters

 Differential pressure flow meters calculate flow by measuring pressure drop over an obstruction inserted in the flow path.
-Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tube.
+Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tubes.
 This technology is used for natural gas flow and combustion air flow.

-Orifice Plate is a differential pressure meter frequently used for natural gas measurement.
+An orifice Plate is a differential pressure meter frequently used for natural gas measurement.
 It measures volumetric flow, not mass flow.
 This meter’s limitations include: poor low flow sensitivity, limited turndown, creates a pressure drop impacting operating costs, and requires correction of pressure and temperature to obtain mass flow.

 Averaging Pitot Tube is a differential-pressure flow measurement device commonly used for combustion air measurement.
 The instrument has limitations with the gas flow, especially low flow sensitivity and turndown.
 The measure is contingent upon achieving velocity pressure, and it is possible to have insufficient momentum to obtain an acceptable signal at low flow rates.

 For combustion air flow measurements, other flow elements or obstructions have been used; these include measuring the pressure drop across an elbow in the ductwork, across a venturi built into the duct, or even across turning vanes in the duct.

 Combustion Air Flow Measurement

 While many flow technologies excel in natural gas measurement, they do not excel in combustion air flow measurement.
 In part five, the final section of this series reveals that thermal mass flow meters are ideally suited for both natural gas flow and combustion airflow measurement.

 If you are interested in reading this article in full, see the Sage Metering white paper, Combustion Efficiency and Thermal Mass Flow Meters.